danielmkarlsson/SuperClean/README.md

 ## How does it work?
 I guess you could say it's a hack of the event type.
-You turn on SuperClean, as you might turn on the power for a rack containing samplers, synths and effects like this:
+You turn on SuperClean, as you might turn on the power for a physical rack containing samplers, synths and effects like this:

 ```
 (